meiyichao/CharCet/README.md

 ```
 Save the prediction results in a CSV file.

-The format of the classification results is as follows.
+The format of the classification results is as follows:
 ```
         		1
 chr1:816400-817400	0